NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

   * Day 2: Version 4.0.0 gets published.
 NuGet will now find the exact match and start resolving to 4.0.0

 * A given package version is removed from the repository.
-Though nuget.org does not allow package deletions, not all package repositories have this constraints.
+Though nuget.org does not allow package deletions, not all package repositories have this constraint.
 This results in NuGet finding the best match when it cannot resolve to the deleted version.

-### Enabling lock file
+### Enabling the lock file

 In order to persist the full closure of package dependencies you can opt-in to the lock file feature by setting the MSBuild property `RestorePackagesWithLockFile` for your project: